The answer, my friend, is blowin' in the Tailwind

 Building my own framework

 At some point, maybe at the end of 2018 or start of 2019, I decided I wanted to move away from CSS frameworks entirely.
 I read about ITCSS, Harry Roberts’s (aka CSS Wizardry) methodology for writing sane, manageable and scalable CSS.
 I started to study Bootstrap and Foundation in detail to try to understand how they were built.
 I looked at other CSS setups and picked up bits and pieces I liked.
 Around this time, my colleague mentioned a new thing called Tailwind CSS, a utility-first framework.
 I had a look but quickly decided I was not interested.
-I had just fallen deeply in love with BEM and was hooked on ITCSS.
+I had just fallen in love with BEM and was hooked on ITCSS.
 So instead I built a custom framework with a solid grid system, handy utility classes and beautifully named and structured SCSS and HTML, figuring this was what we were going to use the following years.
-It was never used, the reason being that we didn’t have any new projects by then.
+It was never used, the reason being that we didn’t start any new projects by then.
 I’m glad for that now.

 The new era - 2020

 The large scale web project me and my colleagues had been working on for almost three years began to come to an end.
-We then realised that another way of writing CSS would have been more convenient.
+We realised that another way of writing CSS would have been more convenient.
 We had lots of unused CSS, mixed naming conventions and huge amounts of custom CSS to maintain - Tailwind CSS was mentioned once again.

 As I began to develop this portfolio during spring/early summer 2020, I decided to give Tailwind an honest try.
 Tailwind felt odd and “wrong” in the beginning.
 My HTML felt bloated compared to the BEM classes I had used before.
 After a while though, I realised how smooth my workflow was.
 I only moved between my HTML and my Tailwind config file, occasionally writing a few lines of CSS that Tailwind didn’t already have classes for.

 Of course, it takes a while to get used to all the classes in the HTML if you’re used to BEM.
-It takes a while to memorise what class does what, but Tailwind’s documentation makes it easy to find what you’re looking for.
+It takes a while to memorise what class does what, but Tailwind’s epic documentation makes it easy to find what you’re looking for.
 Those few occasions when you have to go to there takes less time than creating a new CSS/Sass file, importing it correctly and then write your own custom styles, a massive win according to me.
 We don’t even have to come up with convenient names for our classes, we just combine them until our elements look like we want them to.

 Also, since almost no additional CSS is needed, a structure or methodology for structuring our CSS files becomes redundant.